yachtseal@hotmail.com

 Dock your dinghy at the Shoreline

-Please note that the Immigration division requests that you notify them by email well in advance of arrival (rmi_majuro@immigration.gov.mh).
+Please note that the Immigration division requests that you notify them by email 72 hours in advance of arrival (the published email on the Immigration page is rmi_majuro@immigration.gov.mh.
+That said, I have found that the email majuro.doi@gmail.com works better.
+KE August, 2024).

 Their recommendation will most likely be to pick up a suggested mooring (it is allowed for another yacht to assist you onto a mooring but not to board, nor are any items allowed to be handed over) and then go in your dinghy to the RRE (Robert Reimers Enterprises) Shoreline area and tie up to the floating dock.

-You can then take a taxi (75 cents or $1 per person) to Customs, which is in the building known as Ann’s Palace (a multi-story, peach-colored building opposite the Marshall Islands Resort).
-This is about 10 minutes from the Shoreline.
+You can then take a taxi ($2) to Customs, which is in the Finance building (a multi-story, peach-colored building opposite the Marshall Islands Resort).
+This is about 10 minutes from the Shoreline by taxi.
 Customs is on the ground floor.
-Customs will then give you instructions to go to Immigration in the green Mako Building, which is a three minute walk on the same side of the road.
+Customs will then give you instructions to go to Immigration in the green Mako Building, which is a three-minute walk on the same side of the road.
+NOTE, KE, January 2025: The Mako Building is being renovated and as of this month, Immigration was one of the only organizations left in the building.
+It’s expected they will move in the coming weeks/months, so check with the fleet.

 Absolutely the best time to arrive in Majuro is during business hours Monday to Friday and not on a public holiday (of which there are quite a number).
-If you arrive out of hours or on a holiday the officials clearing you in may charge you a fee that is to be paid to the Secretary of Finance at Ann’s Palace.
+If you arrive out of hours or on a holiday the officials clearing you in may charge you a fee that is to be paid to the Secretary of Finance at the salmon-colored Finance Office opposite the Marshall Islands Resort.

 Follows are a few more UNOFFICIAL items related to Immigration/visa rules and the clearing in process (in no particular order):